johnpmayer/elm-webgl/README.md

 that take in small high-level values and do a bunch of rendering based on that.
 For example, you can send over a matrix that represents where the camera should be and all of the models loded onto the GPU will be transformed accordingly.

-To understand what is going on with shaders it is best to pair some examples with a fairly solid understanding of how information flows through the rendering pipeline.
-The rest of this section gives a high-level overview of the pipeline and the terminology used to describe it.

 There are two types of shaders used in Elm: